 - Your Safari top bar should now be white instead of dark grey.

-3. If either of the two main steps above were not applicable, try to clear website data for Retail POS.
 Sometimes, old Retail POS data in Safari may result in the Inventory Count getting stuck.
 To make sure you don't have any old Retail POS data in Safari, follow the steps below:

 - Head to the Settings on your iPad.